 Graduate Student Mentoring and Advising

-The Midwest Cultural Think Tank serves as a prominent resource for interdisciplinary research on the University of Iowa Campus to educate, engage and empower.
-The Think Tank will involve a variety of efforts to connect research with practical application and public advocacy.
+The Midwest Institute of African American Culture serves as a prominent resource for interdisciplinary research on the University of Iowa Campus to educate, engage and empower.
+The Institute will involve a variety of efforts to connect research with practical application and public advocacy.
 It will bring diverse perspectives together through a number of avenues such as discussion groups, conferences, seminars, a newsletter, media oriented projects or other opportunities.